os-js/manual.os-js.org/src/v3/tutorial/core/README.md

 // Broadcast to all alias but with expanded arguments: core.broadcastAll('event-name', 1, 2 , 3);

-// Broadcast to a s spesific user with expanded arguments: core.broadcastAll('username', 'event-name', 1, 2 , 3);
+// Broadcast to a specific user, with expanded arguments: core.broadcastAll('username', 'event-name', 1, 2 , 3);

 // Express server